 Having authored 233 publications to date and being a member of the prestigious American Ophthalmological Society and a Fellow of ARVO, the world’s leading eye research organization, Dr. Sebag is considered a leading authority on vitreous.

-Successful entrepreneur and philanthropist who also suffers from eye floaters, Fabio joined forces with Dr. Sebag and the VMR Research Foundation to unite sufferers from all over the world.
+Successful entrepreneur and philanthropist who also suffers from eye floaters, Fabio joined forces with Dr. Sebag and the VMR Research Foundation to unite patients from all over the world.

-The VDM Project was created for the purpose of being a reliable source where sufferers can find accurate information to help overcome this difficult disease.
+The VDM Project was created for the purpose of being a reliable source where patients can find accurate information to help overcome this difficult disease.

 A full webinar explanation between Dr Sebag and Fabio Gallerani, outlining the ambitious agenda of the VDM Project.